the-technat/the-technat/content/posts/k8s_kubeadm.md

 kubeadm token create --print-join-command
 ```

-This will give you the information you need to join the node.
-Add the information to the join-config and join the node using:
+This will give you some new join-credentials.
+Add the credentials to the join-config and join the node using:

 ```console
 sudo kubeadm join --config join-config.yaml